mcp-policy-server

 • No wasted context: Fetch only needed sections, not entire documents

-• Automatic resolution: Reference one section, server fetches it plus any sections it references
+• Automatic resolution: Reference one section, get it plus any sections it references

 • Fast lookups: O(1) retrieval via section indexing